Published on

 How much is composite bonding?

-It isn’t possible to provide a one size fits all price for composite bonding.
-It really is dependent on the complexity of an individual case and what exactly is required and how much time is required by your dentist to provide your bespoke composite bonding treatment.
+It isn’t possible to provide a one-size-fits-all price for composite bonding.
+It is dependent on the complexity of an individual case what exactly is required and how much time is required by your dentist to provide your bespoke composite bonding treatment.

 dentist-leeds-british-association-of-private-dentists